viperproject/prusti-dev/README.md

 The tool checks them, reporting error messages when the code does not adhere to the provided specification.

 To see examples of programs annotated with specifications, look into the [`prusti/tests/verify/pass/rosetta`](prusti/tests/verify/pass/rosetta) and [`prusti/tests/verify/pass-overflow/rosetta`](prusti/tests/verify/pass-overflow/rosetta) folders.

+For a tutorial and more information, check out [the wiki page](https://github.com/viperproject/prusti-dev/wiki).

 Build for local development